-After a brief closure for facilities maintenance, the shooting ranges at Amelia Wildlife Management Area re-opened to the public on September 1, 2006 with some changes to the schedule of operation and rules.
-Three shooting ranges are available, including a rifle sighting-in range, a clay-bird shotgun range, and an elevated station for archery practice.
-Facilities are not available for handguns.
-The Amelia WMA ranges are normally open to the public from September 1 - March 31 on every day of the week except Monday.
-The ranges are closed every Monday for maintenance.
-The ranges may also occasionally be closed at other times as posted in advance on-site.
+Three ranges are available, including a sighting-in range, a clay-bird shotgun range, and an elevated station for archery practice.
+The Amelia WMA ranges are open to the public from September 1 - March 31, Tuesday - Sunday and on holiday Mondays.
+Otherwise the ranges are closed each Monday for maintenance.
+The ranges may occasionally be closed at other times as posted in advance on-site.

-The Amelia sighting-in range has 6-stations from which the shooter fires through a concrete "tube" into the backstop at 100 yards.
+The sighting-in range has 6-stations from which the shooter fires into the backstop at 100 yards.
 There are target points at 25, 50 and 100 yards.
-Shooters may sight-in centerfire or muzzleloading rifles, or they may pattern their shotgun at the sighting-in range.
-No pistols are allowed.
+Shooters may sight-in rifles or muzzleloading rifles, or they may pattern their shotgun at the sighting-in range.
+No pistols/handguns are allowed.
 No reservations are required.
 Visitors age 17 and older who do not possess a valid Virginia hunting, freshwater fishing, or trapping license, or a current Virginia boat registration, will need to purchase an Access Permit.

 |September||Closed on Monday